Giant Hornet Facts & Information

 Since these hornet pests are quick to defend their nests, homeowners should not attempt to deal with infestations themselves.
 Instead, contact the professionals at Orkin for safe and swift hornet control and nest removal.

-Orkin technicians trained to help manage giant hornets.
-Since every home is different, the Orkin technician will design a unique treatment program for your situation.
+Orkin Pros trained to help manage giant hornets.
+Since every home is different, the Orkin Pro will design a unique treatment program for your situation.

 Behavior, Diet & Habits